 - Residence facilities include traditional, suite-style, and apartment-style.

-- Residence halls are wired for cable TV; have wireless Internet access; and 24-hour security desks.
+- Residence halls are wired for cable TV; have wireless Internet access; and 24-hour desk.

 - Living Learning communities and Special Interest Housing communities connect academic learning with residence life.
 Past communities have included KUVA art, social work, Board of Governors scholars, transfer student, Honors Program, Stonewall community and more.

-- Two eateries include all-you-care-to-eat premium meals and one 24 / 7 dining.
-In addition, there are four coffee shops (including Starbucks), a traditional-style cafeteria, snack bars and grills, and Chick-Fil-A on campus.
+- Two eateries include all-you-care-to-eat premium meals and one 24/7 dining.
+In addition, there are three coffee shops (including Starbucks), a traditional-style cafeteria, snack bars and grills, and Chick-Fil-A on campus.

 - Students living in traditional residence halls and suites are required to have one of the 24/7 unlimited meal plans (MyTime Dining Diamond, Platinum, or Gold).

 - McFarland Student Union acts as an alternate living room and home away from home with many areas for interaction.
 Amenities include TVs, study and interactive work spaces, meeting rooms, the Cub Café, Starbucks coffee shop, auditorium, computer lab, commuter lounge, radio station, Esports Arena, student organization offices, outreach center, credit union, and the Campus Store.